EllenSt264/my-Next-Game/README.md

     - Built using Materialize

     - By default, the carousel has a swipe feature that is user friendly for all touchscreen devices, particularly mobile devices.
-Left and right arrows were implemented to ensure that the carousel was also user friendly on desktop devices that do not have touchscreen functionality
+Left and right arrows were implemented to ensure that the carousel was also user friendly on desktop devices that do not have touchscreen functionality.

-    - The carousel is present on all of the Games pages, this includes All Games, Action Games, Adventure Games, RPG Games, Strategy Games and Multiplayer Games
+    - The carousel is present on all of the Games pages, this includes All Reviews, Action Reviews, Adventure Reviews, RPG Reviews, Strategy Reviews and Multiplayer Reviews.

-    - The carousel contains three images of three diffrent games that are randomized upon refresh and/or first load of the page
+    - The carousel contains three images of three diffrent games that are randomized upon refresh and/or first load of the page.

-    - Below each image is the title and genre tags to match the game shown in the image
+    - Below each image is the title and genre tags to match the game shown in the image.

 - Secondary Navbar

- - Underneath the carousel is a secondary navbar containing navlinks that are appropirate for the filtering game review results below
+    - Underneath the carousel is a secondary navbar containing navlinks that are appropirate for the filtering game review results below:

     - The following navlinks are:
         - Our Favourites